noheadx/noheadx.me/content/posts/2025-11-11-multi-az-not-enough.markdown

 - **Hold ownership.** Assign clear accountability across vendors and teams.
 - **Translate architecture into business terms.** Make resilience a KPI, not a compliance label.

-Because whether it’s AWS, Google, or Germany’s national health network, the real risk is never in the cloud region or the data center.
+Whether it’s AWS, Google, or Germany’s national health network, the real risk is never in the cloud region or the data center.
 It’s in the failure to see how all the pieces connect — until they fail together.